newfs/gobotany-app/docs/DKEY.md

 ### Changing leads

-You can edit a lead at any time by pressing its Change button in teh
+You can edit a lead at any time by pressing its Change button in the
 D. Key Editor.

 This will take you to the Change page for that lead record, where you